KaTeX/KaTeX/docs/security.md

 });
 ```

-To forbid one risky command while allowing the rest, invert the test:
+To forbid one risky command while allowing the rest, invert the test.
+Prefer allowlisting (above): a denylist silently permits any command added
+in the future.

 ```js
 trust: (context) => context.command !== "\\includegraphics"